SiddheshNan/Acer-A515-51G-Hackintosh/README.md

-# Acer-A515-51G-Hackintosh with MacOS HighSierra and Mojave
+# Acer-A515-51G-Hackintosh with MacOS Mojave and HighSierra
-Acer E515-51G Hackintosh Guide for MacOS Sierra, High Sierra And Mojave.
+Acer E515-51G Hackintosh Guide for MacOS Mojave, And High Sierra.

 * Supports 10.13.x and 10.14.x